ideonate/plotlydash-tornado-cmd/README.md

 plotlydash-tornado-cmd ~/Dev/mydashscript.py
 ```

-By default the server will listen on port 8888, importing the Dash app named 'app'.
-This is equivalent to:
+By default the server will listen on port 8888, importing the Dash app named 'app', or locating the first dash.Dash
+object that it can find otherwise.

+To specify a different port, use the --port flag.

+To explicitly specify the name of your dash.Dash app, use the --server-name flag.

 ```
 plotlydash-tornado-cmd --server-name=app --port=8888 ~/Dev/mydashscript.py